spacetelescope/crds/docs/users_guide/source/top_level_use.rst

     def getreferences(parameters, reftypes=None, context=None, ignore_cache=False):
-        """Return the mapping from the requested `reftypes` to their corresponding best reference file names appropriate for a dataset described by `parameters` with CRDS rules defined by `context`::
+        """Return the mapping from the requested `reftypes` to their corresponding best reference file paths appropriate for a dataset described by `parameters` with CRDS rules defined by `context`::

         parameters :    A mapping of parameter names to parameter value